freedow-ms/vendorsmart/README.md

 ## Software Engineering

-The API was created using a **Modular Monolith** approach, where each module has its own data (stored in memory), responsabilities and Boundary Apis for business related communication between modules.
-Every layer and module of the solution is oriented in a **DDD** and **Clean Architecture** approach (the definifitions will not go beyond the scope of this assessment):
+The API was created using a **Modular Monolith** approach, where each module has its own data (stored in memory), responsibilities and Boundary Apis for business related communication between modules.
+Every layer and module of the solution is oriented in a **DDD** and **Clean Architecture** approach (the definitions will not go beyond the scope of this assessment):

 - **Domain Layer**: which contains domain entities and all that is bounded to domain business rules
-- **Application Layer**: which contains use cases (requests) and all that is is bounded to application rules.
+- **Application Layer**: which contains use cases (requests) and all that is bounded to application rules.
 Also where Boundary APIs contracts are implemented.
 - **Infrastructure Layer**: which contains all the logic in a IOC style (respecting domain contracts) and information where and how data is stored.
 - **Crosscutting**: dependency injection for modules usage (both application and infrastructure services).